usnistgov/5gdeploy/scenario/20240129/README.md

 ```

 This script gathers information about currently connected PDU sessions and prepares an iperf3 flow for each PDU session between UE and Data Network.
-Its output includes:

-* Compose file at `~/compose/20240129/compose.iperf3.yml`, which defines necessary iperf3 containers
-* bash script at `~/compose/20240129/iperf3.sh`, which runs iperf3 containers and gathers statistics in JSON format

 The most important command line flag is `--flow` (repeatable).
 Each `--flow` value consists of: